syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/shapes.md

 ---

-# Shapes in DocumentEditor Component
+# Shapes in ASP.NET Core DocumentEditor Component

 Shapes are drawing objects that include a text box, rectangles, lines, curves, circles, etc. It can be preset or custom geometry.
 At present, DocumentEditor does not have support to insert shapes.
 However, if the document contains a shape while importing, it will be preserved properly.